 After attending Orwell Park and Gresham's boarding schools, followed by Thurston sixth form college, I completed a BA degree in Philosophy from Heythrop philosophy and theology college of University College London.
 For my degree I specialised in the philosophy of language, phenomenology, and 19th century German philosophy.

 Having ended formal ICT study at 13, whilst at sixth form college I taught myself computer system building and diagnostic skills, and started my first company selling custom built PCs and ICT consultation.
-At the age of 17 I was building a few custom computers to order each week, varying from very competitively priced low-end machines to high power studio machines in specific small form factor cases.
-I also provided services for small businesses such as the installation of office networks, migrating to new operating systems, and provision and installation of automated external backup solutions.
-I designed my own marketing materials, and hired when necessary other students to distribute them.
+At the age of 17 I was building a few custom computers to order each week, varying from competitively priced low-end machines to high power studio machines in specific small form factor cases.
+I also provided services for small businesses such as office network configuration, operating system migration, and offsite backup provision and support.
+I designed marketing materials, and hired students to distribute them.

-By the time I left to go to University in London I was encouraging customers to use GNU/Linux, and shipping all the machines that I built with a CD containing a full suite of Free Software applications of my own making, which was a precursor to projects which now exist such as the FSWIN CD and the Open Disk.
+By the time I left to go to University in London I was encouraging customers to use GNU/Linux, and shipping all the machines that I built with a CD containing a full suite of Free Software applications of my own making, which was a precursor to projects which now exist such as the FSWIN CD and the Valo CD.

 I took advantage of extra time that I had whilst studying at University to get much more familiar with GNU/Linux, and become a pillar of the support community of one particular distribution.
 I became heavily involved with PCLinuxOS which became the world's most popular desktop GNU/Linux distribution during this time, according to distrowatch.
 With several thousand posts and an established presence in the PCLinuxOS IRC chat support channel, I learned a great deal about technical aspects of GNU/Linux, became familiar with administrating from the command line, and debugging hardware problems.
 I was also a leader of the distribution's marketing efforts, producing themes, stands, and promotional materials, and winning a competition for designing a new desktop wallpaper in 2008 (my prize was a computer shipped from the USA).